SLO

 What is the stigmata?

 The stigmata is a mysterious participation in Christ's suffering.
 It reproduces the wounds of Christ on the recipient.
 On specific parts of the body, the person receives signs (wounds) that demonstrate a replication of Christ's suffering as described in the gospels.
-For seven years, Magdalena carried on her body visible stigmata, that is, on her hands, feet, and side.
+For seven years, Magdalena carried on her body visible stigmata, that is, on her hands, feet, side and head.
 Since she did not like people visiting her because of the visible wounds, she implored God to remove them.
-This also occurred, and then to the end of her life she carried invisible stigmata (wounds that were not visible but were very painful).
+This also occurred, and from then to the end of her life she carried invisible stigmata (wounds that were not visible but were very painful).

 How do we know that God was the cause of the mystical phenomena in Magdalena?